Elsbeth Juda: Photography

-Churchill portrait by Graham Sutherland
+Juda was a portraitist who photographed many British artists, models and other personalities of the 1950s and 60s.
+These included artists Henry Moore, John Piper, Joe Tilson, William Scott, Graham Sutherland, Kenneth Armitage, Lynn Chadwick, Osbert Lancaster, and Peter Blake.
+Models she photographed included Barbara Goalen, Fiona Campbell-Walter, Lisa Fonssagrives-Penn, Shelagh Wilson and Marla Scarafia.
+Further, famous personalities of the time she photographed included Margot Fonteyn, Richard Burton, Anthony Armstrong-Jones, and Peter Ustinov; and friends like Norman Parkinson, Mark Boxer, and Madge Garland were all affectionately portrayed.

-Juda was present to photograph and document Graham Sutherland's portrait of Sir Winston Churchill, which was commissioned in 1954 by the past and present members of the House of Lords and the House of Commons of the United Kingdom in celebration of Churchill's eightieth birthday.
+Juda photographed and documented Graham Sutherland's portrait of Winston Churchill, which was commissioned in 1954 by the past and present members of the House of Lords and the House of Commons of the United Kingdom in celebration of Churchill's eightieth birthday.
 Sutherland's resulting controversial portrait became infamous because Churchill openly hated it and stated that it "makes me look half-witted."
 After it was publicly unveiled in Westminster Hall on 30 November 1954, Sutherland's portrait was hidden and then destroyed (by order of Lady Churchill).
 Juda's photographs record the day when an elderly Churchill can be seen being posed by Sutherland.
-Churchill's vigour was fading; in the previous year he had suffered a stroke and, although he had recovered, the effects of age and illness were increasingly apparent.
-He also drank heavily at lunchtime.
+Churchill was unwell at the time; he drank heavily at lunchtimes, and in the previous year he had suffered a stroke and, although he had recovered, the effects of age and illness were increasingly apparent.
 According to Juda, during the session Graham Sutherland would say, 'A little more of the old lion, sir' and he'd sit up and then flop after a minute.

+In 1980, Juda presented the National Portrait Gallery a collection of bromide prints, negatives, contact sheets, and news cuttings relating to her photographs of Winston Churchill and Graham Sutherland.

+In 2009, the gallery L’Equipement des Arts held an exhibition of Elsbeth Juda's Photographs from 1940 to 1965, the first major exhibition of her photographic work.
+This followed an extensive research project on The Ambassador Archive at the V&A Museum which led to negatives being loaned by the V&A and by the National Portrait Gallery to produce prints of 140 historic images by Juda, many of which had never been seen or exhibited before.
+These included a unique record of Graham Sutherland's ill-fated portrait of Winston Churchill commissioned by the House of Commons to celebrate his 80th birthday.
+The exhibition also showed, for the first time, a series of photographs which illustrate Juda's unprecedented access to Henry Moore and his studio as he worked on the sculpture King and Queen.
+The exhibition also featured dramatic photographs of a model draped in only fabric and photographed on the roof of Lancashire mill to promote the British textile industry.